 Your systems and processes for your church’s hospitality can always be improved, and decaying systems can be refreshed.

-If you are launching some big event like a sermon series that is designed to increase the number of first time visitors, you might want to do one a few weeks ahead of time.
+If you are launching a big event or a new sermon series designed to increase the number of first-time visitors, do a hospitality audit a few weeks ahead of time.
 Back up a few weeks from that Sunday and schedule an evaluation of your church’s hospitality system.

 You might also choose to do a brief church hospitality review each week as part of your worship planning.

-I know of several churches that review their past service each week and do a quick review of how things went hospitality wise.
+I know of several churches that review their service each week and do a quick review to evaluate their guest experience.
 Takes no more than 2-3 minutes to do a mental sweep to see if something caught your attention, or the attention of your volunteers, that needs to be fixed.

 As part of a regular in-depth evaluation of their hospitality ministry, wise hospitality ministry leaders will